-Please visit our Best BG3 Builds overview page for more builds or check out our Best BG3 Ranger Build.
-To get an overview of all classes please visit the BG3 Classes overview page.
+Please visit our Best BG3 Builds overview page for more builds, or check out our Best BG3 Ranger Build or our optimized Ranger companion BG3 Minsc Build.
+If you are interested in more Ranger subclass builds, check our BG3 Ranger Builds category page.
+To get an overview of all classes, please visit the BG3 Classes overview page.

-The Ranger excels at using ranged weapons to deal high damage to enemies before they can get close and also has some fairly limited Spellcasting abilities.
-The BG3 Ranger Build works for both PC and Console (PS5 and Xbox Series X/S).
+The Ranger excels at using ranged weapons to deal high damage to enemies before they can get close, and also has some fairly limited Spellcasting abilities.
+The BG3 Ranger Build was last updated in November 2025.
+It works for both PC and Console (PS5 and Xbox Series X/S).

 Table of Contents: